holochain/docs-pages/src/pages/get-started/upgrade-holochain.md

 Project's scaffolded for Holochain 0.1 didn't include this, but new project's scaffolded for Holochain 0.2 an onwards do.
 You can read about this configuration option [here](https://doc.rust-lang.org/cargo/reference/resolver.html#resolver-versions).
 The quick summary is that it changes the algorithm that Cargo uses for resolving crate features.
-We use this on the Holochain project and recommend it for hApp projects because it results in less surprising behaviour when adding dependencies on Holchain crates.
+We use this on the Holochain project and recommend it for hApp projects because it results in less surprising behavior when adding dependencies on Holochain crates.

 In your project's `Cargo.toml`, look for the `[workspace]` section.
 Add the `resolver = "2"` option here.